NightThunder/assistant4discord/README.md

 8. run run_assistant.py and invite your bot to a server

-video tutorial for steps 1, 4 and 8 [How to Create a Discord Bot With Python](https://youtu.be/xdg39s4HSJQ)
+Video tutorial for steps 1, 4 and 8 [How to Create a Discord Bot With Python](https://youtu.be/xdg39s4HSJQ).

 ### Cloud (recommended)